 Uses and Disclosures of Protected Health Information Based Upon Your Written Consent

-Following are examples of the types of uses and disclosures of your protected health care information that Glasgow Surgery Center is permitted to make once you have signed our consent form.
-These examples are not meant to be exhaustive, but to describe the types of uses and disclosures that may be made by the Glasgow Surgery Center once you have provided consent.
+Following are examples of the types of uses and disclosures of your protected health care information that Glasgow Medical Center is permitted to make once you have signed our consent form.
+These examples are not meant to be exhaustive, but to describe the types of uses and disclosures that may be made by the Glasgow Medical Center once you have provided consent.

 We will use and disclose your protected health information to provide, coordinate, or manage your health care and any related services.
 This includes the coordination or management of your health care with a third party that has already obtained your permission to have access to your protected health information.
 For example, we would disclose your protected health information, as necessary, to a home health agency that provides care to you.
 We will also disclose protected health information to other physicians who may be treating you when we have the necessary permission from you to disclose your protected health information.
 For example, your protected health information may be provided to a physician to whom you have been referred to ensure that the physician has the necessary information to diagnose or treat you.